 Here’s what you will learn:

-- Location: Good places to setup that are right for you so you won’t be distributed.
+- Location: Good places to setup that are right for you so you won’t be disturbed.

 - Equipment: Essentials you need to record your shows.